rubyguides

 Hash#fetch_values

-Hash#fetch_values returns an array containing the values for the given keys.
-It behaves like values_at but differs in how it handles missing keys — it raises KeyError by default rather than returning nil, and it accepts an optional block for handling missing keys.
+Fetch_values returns an array containing the values for the given keys.
+It behaves like values_at but differs in how it handles missing keys, it raises KeyError by default instead of returning nil, and it accepts an optional block for handling missing keys.

 h = { foo: 0, bar: 1, baz: 2 }